JDB321Sailor/kvm/README.md

 # JETKVM Cloud - nginx SSL Configuration

-This project uses nginx with self-signed certificates for secure local deployment with configurable IP addressing.
+This project deploys a containerized deployment of the JETKVM Cloud which uses nginx with self-signed certificates for secure local deployment with configurable IP addressing.

 > **Important**: This deployment is designed to work by using environment variables for IP configuration.